jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2016-05-12-asynchronous-processing-using-job-queue/index.md

 featured: false
 comment: true
 toc: true
-reward: false
-pinned: false
-carousel: false
-featuredImage: false
 # series:
 #   - API development with R
 categories:
   - Development
 tags:
   - R
-authors:
-  - JaehyeonKim
-images: []
 description: In this post, a way to overcome one of R's limitations of lack of multi-threading is discussed by job queuing using the jobqueue package
 ---

-In this post, a way to overcome one of R's limitations (**lack of multi-threading**) is discussed by job queuing using the [jobqueue package](https://jobqueue.r-forge.r-project.org/) - a generic asynchronous job queue implementation for R. See the package description below.
+Job queuing using the [jobqueue package](https://jobqueue.r-forge.r-project.org/), a generic asynchronous job queue implementation for R, is a way to overcome one of R's limitations (**lack of multi-threading**).
+See the package description below.

 > The jobqueue package is meant to provide an easy-to-use interface that allows to queue computations for background evaluation while the calling R session remains responsive.
 It is based on a *1-node socket cluster from the parallel package*.
 The package provides a way to do basic threading in R. The main focus of the package is on an intuitive and easy-to-use interface for the job queue programming construct. ...
 Typical applications include: **background computation of lengthy tasks (such as data sourcing, model fitting, bootstrapping), simple/interactive parallelization (if you have 5 different jobs, move them to up to 5 different job queues), and concurrent task scheduling in more complicated R programs.** ...

 Added to the typical applications indicated above, this package can be quite beneficial with a Shiny application especially when long-running process has to be served.

+## Installing the jobqueue Package

 The package is not on CRAN and it can be installed as following.